Days of Caring is just around the corner!

-This year, nonprofits across Springfield, Eugene, Cottage Grove, and Junction City have adapted their volunteer needs and have hundreds of volunteer spots available to support their work throughout these three days.
+This year, nonprofits across Cottage Grove, Eugene, Florence, Pleasant Hill, and Springfield have adapted their volunteer needs and have hundreds of volunteer spots available to support their work throughout these three days.

 Overview of this year’s volunteer opportunities:

 - 9% are virtual or remote

 - Virtual projects can be done at home, or onsite with your own computer/phone, e.g. online chats or calls with homebound seniors, newsletter designing, research projects, hosting virtual focus groups, etc.